wellcomecollection/wellcomecollection.org/server/README.md

 The package that other webapps rely on to serve a common [KoaJS](http://koajs.com/) server, and some common services, utils and tid-bits.
 We should be trimming this and splitting it up over time.

+## Requirements
+* Node 8

 ## Dev
 ```
-# ensure you've npm installed at the root directory, this is where we keep our devDependecies
+# ensure you've yarn installed at the root directory, this is where we keep our devDependecies
-npm install
+yarn install
-npm run app:dev
+yarn run app:dev
 ```

-This will run and your app through [`babel-node`](http://babeljs.io/docs/usage/cli/#babel-node), restarting the server on file change to have the changes take effect.
+This will run app with [`babel-node`](http://babeljs.io/docs/usage/cli/#babel-node), restarting the server on file change to have your changes take effect.

 ## Build
 ```
-# ensure you've npm installed at the root directory, this is where we keep our devDependecies
-npm install
+yarn install
-npm run app:build
+yarn run app:build
 ```

 This will create a [`webpack`](https://webpack.js.org/) generated package of the app in the `.dist` folder.
-Along with the JS file, we ship the [`./views`](./views).
-We might think about having these as a separate dependency.
+Along with the JS file, we ship the [`./views`](./views) there too.

 ## Accessibility testing